Sense and Sensibility (1995 film): Accolades

 Out of the 1990s Austen adaptations, Sense and Sensibility received the most recognition from Hollywood.
 It garnered seven nominations at the 68th Academy Awards ceremony, where Thompson received the Award for Best Screenplay Based on Material Previously Produced or Published, making her the only person to have won an Oscar for both her writing and acting (Thompson won the Best Actress award for Howards End, in 1993).
 The film also was the recipient of twelve nominations at the 49th British Academy Film Awards, including Best Film, Best Actress in a Leading Role (for Thompson), and Best Actress in a Supporting Role (for Winslet).
 In addition, the film won the Golden Bear at the 46th Berlin International Film Festival, making Lee the first director to win this twice.

 Despite the recognition given to the film, Lee was not nominated for the Academy Award for Best Director (though he was nominated for the Golden Globe, the BAFTA and the Directors Guild Award).
 The scholar Shu-mei Shih and the journalist Clarence Page have attributed this snub to Hollywood's racism against Lee, and Chinese cinema in general.
-Lee sought to avoid turning his omission into a scandal and specifically asked the Taiwan state media not to make it a "national issue", explaining that he endured more pressure when forced to act as his country's representative.
+Lee sought to avoid turning his omission into a controversy, asking the Taiwan state media not to make it a "national issue", explaining that he endured more pressure when forced to act as his country's representative.